cdsteinkuehler/br2rauc/README.md

 is offet 260M from the first and is not listed in the partition table (this is the "hidden" space used by RAUC with the boot-mbr-switch slot type).

-Two copies of the root filesystem are then written to the disk, both with enries in the partition table.
-These are the "A" and "B" slots used by RAUC as the symmetric rootfs Slots.

-Finally, a small 32M ext4 partition is created to store persistent data across updates.
+The second partition (p2) is the squashfs rescue rootfs.

+The third partition (p3) is the 128M persisitent data partition (p3).
 This partition is mounted with the flag "data=journal" to insure maximum safety.
 This partition is useful for storing occasionally modified data that must be retained across updates (eg: rauc.status file, static IP address, etc.).
 If you need to consistently write large amounts of data, you will likely want to change how persistent data is handled.
+See:
-See "[Data Storage and Migration](https://rauc.readthedocs.io/en/latest/advanced.html#data-storage-and-migration)" in the RAUC manual.
+"[Data Storage and Migration](https://rauc.readthedocs.io/en/latest/advanced.html#data-storage-and-migration)" in the RAUC manual.

+Partition 4 holds an extended partition table.

+Two copies of the root filesystem are then written to the disk, both with enries in the partition table (p5 and p6).
+These are the "A" and "B" slots used by RAUC as the symmetric rootfs Slots.

+Finally, the upload partition is created (p7) to use as temporary storage when performing RAUC updates.

 ## Rescue Image